New for 2020: Get off the beaten track on an Isle of Skye cruise

 After cruising under the Skye Bridge, the vessel arrives at the “Inner Sound”, a magnificent stretch of sheltered water between Skye and the Scottish mainland offering a choice of beautiful coastlines and small islands to explore.
 The geological wonder of the Isle of Raasay has hills, native forests and secluded beaches, providing excellent habitat for wildlife, including otters, seals, red deer, golden eagles and sea eagles.
 Shore visits to uninhabited islands such as the Crowlin Islands and the Isle of Rona provide an evocative glimpse into the history of deserted townships, where the people were tragically cleared from their homes to make way for sheep.

 Arriving at the remote north coastline of Skye, keeping an eye out for whales and dolphins, the vessel enters Loch Snizort, between the Waternish and Trotternish Peninsulas, to visit the very remote Ascrib Islands, home to important seal and puffin colonies.
 Continuing to head west, as a complete contrast, there is the option to anchor in Loch Dunvegan and go ashore to visit Dunvegan Castle and gardens.
 Rounding the coast to the tip of the west coast of Skye, the cruise arrives at Moonen Bay to drop anchor for a shore trip to Neist Point, to explore the famous lighthouse and dramatic sea cliffs.
 A further shore excursion option on this Skye cruise is sheltered Loch Harport. and a trip to Talisker Distillery.
 With a final farewell to Skye, the cruise returns to Oban via the Small Isles and the Sound of Mull

-Availability for August 8th aboard Emma Jane ( 4 double cabins)– Book Now!
+August 8th aboard Emma Jane ( 3 double ensuite cabins and one master ensuite cabin )– Book Now!